lmoneta/ml-tutorial-EIROforum/README.md

 There are three notebooks in the repository:

 * [EIRO-ESI-2019](https://github.com/lmoneta/ml-tutorial-EIROforum/blob/master/EIRO-ESI-2019.ipynb) **Prediction of the Mars Express Thermal Power Consumption**.
-Notebook from Jose Martinex Heras and included from https://github.com/jmartinezheras/ml-introduction-EIROforum for predicting the power consumption of Mars Express.
+Notebook from Jose Martinez Heras and included from https://github.com/jmartinezheras/ml-introduction-EIROforum for predicting the power consumption of Mars Express.

 * [Higgs_classification_exaple](https://github.com/lmoneta/ml-tutorial-EIROforum/blob/master/Higgs_classification_example.ipynb) **Higgs Event classification with Deep Learning**.
 Example for using deep learning tools for classification of Higgs events at LHC.